Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Algorithmic Considerations

-\begin{enumerate}[label=\roman*),topsep=0pt,itemsep=-1ex] \item The AP (\cref{fig:projection-sets}b) or ``error-reduction'' algorithm is very similar to the gradient descent algorithm when $\mathcal{M}=M$ and $\beta=1$ (\cref{fig:projection-sets}a). \item While the DM algorithm (\cref{fig:projection-sets}c), a special case of alternating direction method of multipliers (ADMM)~\cite{boyd2014}, tends to diverge for most datasets we have investigated, variants of the algorithm with relaxation parameters namely RAAR (\cref{fig:projection-sets}d) and RRR (\cref{fig:projection-sets}e) show better convergence behaviour. \item The space of parameters defined by $\left(a,b,c\right)$ lends itself well to dataset-specific hyper-parameter tuning. \Cref{fig:projection-sets}g uses Bayesian optimization with gaussian processes to arrive at a set of parameters with better convergence properties $\left( a=-0.34,b=0.47, c=1.1\right)$.
+\begin{enumerate}[i.) ] \item The AP (\cref{fig:projection-sets}b) or ``error-reduction'' algorithm is very similar to the gradient descent algorithm when $\mathcal{M}=M$ and $\beta=1$ (\cref{fig:projection-sets}a). \item While the DM algorithm (\cref{fig:projection-sets}c), tends to diverge for most datasets we have investigated, variants of the algorithm with relaxation parameters namely RAAR (\cref{fig:projection-sets}d) and RRR (\cref{fig:projection-sets}e) show better convergence behaviour. \item The space of parameters defined by $\left(a,b,c\right)$ lends itself well to dataset-specific hyper-parameter tuning. \Cref{fig:projection-sets}g uses Bayesian optimization with gaussian processes to arrive at a set of parameters with better convergence properties $\left( a=-0.34,b=0.47, c=1.1\right)$.
 This optimization is further discussed in \cref{subsec:parameter-tuning}. \end{enumerate}

+Finally, we note that in all the experimental datasets we have encountered so far - we find stochastic GD reconstructions to be superior to proximal gradientmethods, mostly due to the flexibility afforded by the choice of batch-size.